One-dimensional lattice random walks in a Gaussian random potential: Conclusions

 For intermediate values of $N$, we have performed numerical analyses, employing exact numerical averaging of the formal expressions that define these properties for a given sequence of $U_x$ values.

 Further on, we have addressed a conceptually important question whether these transport properties exhibit self-averaging with respect to different realizations of disorder in the limit $N \to \infty$.
 Capitalizing on the derived exact expressions for the moments, we have studied the asymptotic behavior of their relative variances.
-We have shown that the probability currents through finite chains, the resistances of these chains and the splitting probabilities are not self-averaging in the limit $N \to \infty$.
-Interestingly enough, such a lack of self-averaging appears to be a boundary effect; namely, it stems from fluctuations of one (or a few) sites close to the boundary, while the contributions comming from the sites in the bulk of chains self-averages.
+We have shown that the probability currents through finite chains and the resistances of these chains are not self-averaging in the limit $N \to \infty$.
+Interestingly enough, such a lack of self-averaging appears to be a boundary effect; namely, it stems from fluctuations of one (or a few) sites close to the boundary, while the contributions coming from the sites in the bulk of chains are self-averaging.

-Concurrently, we have shown that the realization-dependent mean first-passage times to a target placed at distance $N$ away from the starting point are \textit{self-averaging} in the limit $N \to \infty$.
+Concurrently, we have shown that the realization-dependent splitting probability and the realization-dependent mean first-passage time to a target placed at distance $N$ away from the starting point are \textit{self-averaging} in the limit $N \to \infty$.
 Clearly, this result just indicates the trend in the behavior of fluctuations that they become progressively less important the farther is the target away from the starting point.
 However, for most of practical applications $N$ is essentially finite and our numerical analysis shows that for such $N$ fluctuations are quite significant.

 Lastly, we have shown that for all three dynamical scenarios the realization-dependent diffusion coefficient in periodic chains with $N$ sites is self-averaging in the limit $N \to \infty$.
 This result is very meaningful because it applies to the dynamics in infinite systems.
 For finite $N$ the diffusion coefficient also exhibits essential sample-to-sample fluctuations.